bundlewrap/bundlewrap/doc/api.rst

 	.. py:attribute:: nodes

-		A list of all nodes in the repo (instances of :py:class:`blockwart.node.Node`).
+		A list of all nodes in the repo (instances of :py:class:`blockwart.node.Node`)

 	.. py:attribute:: node_names

-		A list of all node names in this repo.
+		A list of all node names in this repo

 	|